jeffcampbellmakesgames/unity-asset-validator/README.md

 # Asset Validator
 The official repository for Asset Validator, an editor tool for validating assets in the project and in scenes.

+**NOTE:** _I have archived this as I've personally adopted the OdinValidator tool found [here](https://odininspector.com/odin-project-validator) in serving the same role.
+If anyone is interested in adopting this and continuing on, feel free!_

+- _ Jeff Campbell _

 ![alt text](Documentation/AssetValidatorEditorWindow.png "Editor Window")